VandeeFeng/org-hover/README.md

 1. In an org file, place cursor on an org file link
 2. Press `C-c h` to preview the link
-3. Press `C-c H H` to hide the preview window
-4. Press `C-c H f` to preview any specified file.
+3. Press `C-c H f` to preview any specified file.

 ## Configuration Options